BrisksHan/NBD-GMMC/README.md

 The details will be added in the future

-This is for network biomarker detection using Gaussian mixture model.
+This is our implementation of network biomarker detection using Gaussian mixture model.

-The input are TCGA file (please remove the second line of the TCGA file).
+The input are TCGA file (please remove the second line of the TCGA files).

 a demo is provided